pini85/mine-craft/pseudo.md

   -- pickAxe > rocks
   -- shovel > dirt

+# materialTypes I have for the world

+# an empty array to store my materials mined

-# current material I have in my inventory
+# current material I have mined from the world

-# current tool I have in my inventory
+# current tool i choose from my inventory

 ## remove from the world = true or false